 This article will cover the requirements and procedures necessary to register an offshore company in the UK.

 Step 1- Make Sure You Have the Right Company Type:

-There are some types of companies that can’t be registered as overseas company in the UK, for instance partnerships and unincorporated bodies.
+There are some types of companies that can’t be registered as an overseas company in the UK, for instance, partnerships and unincorporated bodies.
 You must contact UK Trade and Investment officials to verify your business’s qualification for registration.
 Follow the link below to send them your inquiries: